Tri-County Mall: Late 1980s and 1990s

-The mall underwent an expansion in 1990, which doubled the number of shops by adding a second level atop the existing portion of the mall.
+The mall underwent an expansion in 1990 in response to the construction of nearby Forest Fair Mall, which was built in 1989 4 mi to the west.
+The renovations doubled the number of shops by adding a second level atop the existing portion of the mall.
 The second level was connected to the existing mall by three staircases and a glass elevator.
 Also, a fountain was added to center court, and the food court was relocated to a larger location on the newly built upper level by Sears.
 The new food court was the first part of this expansion to open, doing so in May 1990.
 In order to attract business from nearby office workers, Tri-County's food court became the first in the United States to accept food orders by fax.
 Original food court tenants Pizza Hut, Great Steak, and Spinning Fork relocated to the newer food court, which also included Arby's and several local restaurants.
 Also as part of the expansion and renovation projects, Lazarus remodeled their store in mid-1991, creating a more open floor plan with wider aisles and less division between departments, as opposed to the previous trend of using different décor in each department.
 The wider floor plan was achieved by eliminating several stockrooms and nearly all of the furniture department.
 Following these renovations, the store's manager noted that the store was the most profitable in the chain for August and September 1991.
 The final part of the expansion, a two-story, 240000 sqft McAlpin's department store, opened as the mall's fourth anchor store one year later.
 It was the 100th department store to be opened by parent company Mercantile Stores Company, Inc., and it was designed by the same architectural firm that handled the mall's enclosure in the late 1960s.
 To add McAlpin's, mall developers had to seek approval from the Lazarus chain, which under the terms of its lease had to approve the addition of any anchor stores to the mall.